e-florez/cv/README.md

   Computational Chemistry, University of Antioquia, Colombia

 - **Bachelor of Science** [July 2012](.)\
-  Computational Chemistry, University of Antioquia, Colombia
+  Chemistry, University of Antioquia, Colombia

 # Fellowships [and Awards](.)